nothinglabs/openmelt2/readme.md

 Configuration mode can be entered by pulling the control stick toward the back - and holding it there for ~1 second.

+Do not enter configuration mode if the robot is still spinning-down.
+Doing so will result in an incorrect accelerometer 0g offset.

 To exit configuration mode - pull the throttle to the back for ~1 second again.
-Any changes to configuration will be saved to EEPROM.
+Changes to configuration are saved to EEPROM on exit.

 ### Configuring Tracking Adjustment (radius of rotation)